Real People Stories – Carla

 When I had my first boyfriend, I was a very shy girl.
 He asked me not to use a condom, and I wanted to please him.
 At that time, I had never heard about sexually transmitted diseases.
 So, my only fear about not using a condom was whether I might get pregnant.

 After a few years, a type of wart appeared on my pubic area.
 Initially, I ignored it, as I thought it was just signs or scars left over from shaving pimples.
-Over time, I studied more sexual education and read that warts in the pubic area could be a sign of HPV types 6 and 11.
+Over time, I studied more sexual education and read that warts in the pubic area could be a sign of types 6 and 11.

 Appointment

 I honestly panicked.
 What if I have an STD?
 Of course, many people live a normal life despite being infected.
 It may seem selfish of me.
 But it would be a shame for me if I got infected.
 I made an appointment with my GP.
 Until the day of the appointment, I spent 24/7 thinking about it.
 Searching for more articles.
-Reading about HPV.
+Reading about Papilloma.
 I was going crazy.

 When the day of the appointment with the GP arrived, I felt so nervous.
-Would he say I have HPV?
-At the appointment, he checked what I had in the pubic area and immediately said, “This is not a sign of HPV.
+Would he say I have it?
+At the appointment, he checked what I had in the pubic area and immediately said, “This is not a sign of infection.
 These are just signs”.
 You have no idea how relieved I felt then as if a weight had been lifted from my shoulders.
 He checked my whole pubic area and even my uterus and I remember him using an expression that I found very funny, “Your uterus is very beautiful”.
 He took a sample to test for HPV anyway so that he could give me peace of mind.

-Today, I know that I am STD-negative.
+Today, I know that I am STI-negative.
 I think sex education is VERY important.
 It is crucial for people when they enter their sexual life to be aware of what care they should take.